How to Hold a Social Media Contest

-Running a social media contest can be an excellent addition to a book marketing campaign.
+Yes, running a social media contest can be an excellent addition to a book marketing campaign.
 It can help you expand your audience, engage with readers (and could-be-readers), and get your name and brand featured more prominently online.
-If you know the right steps to take to get your contest up and running, it’s easier than you might think to execute successfully.
+If you know the proper steps to take to get your contest up and running, it’s easier than you might think to execute successfully.

 1. Set and Understand Your PR Goals

-It’s important to know what you’re hoping to achieve with your contest and to set it up in a way that allows your goals to happen as effectively as possible.
-Knowing your goals will also make it clearer to you which social networks you should be targeting.
+It’s important to know what you’re hoping to make happen with your contest and set it up to achieve your marketing goals as effectively as possible.
+Knowing what you want to accomplish will also clarify which social networks you should be targeting.

 - Are you trying to increase your email list or gain more social followers?